FormidableLabs/builder/README.md

 "test-server-unit": "mocha --opts test/server/mocha.opts test/server/spec"
 ```

-When moving this script to an archetype, we'd also move the config from
+When moving this script to an archetype, we’d also move the config from
 `test/server/mocha.opts` within the original project to within the
 archetype such as `config/mocha/server/mocha.opts`.

-For this example script, we'd need to update the path to `mocha.opts` as so:
+For this example script, we’d need to update the path to `mocha.opts` as so:

 ```js
 "test-server-unit": "mocha --opts node_modules/new-archetype-name/config/mocha/server/mocha.opts test/server/spec"